 Prime offenders: References available on request, referee contact details

-By eliminating these superfluous words from your CV, you'll be presenting a recruiter with a much more professional CV that is more impactful and sets you apart from other candidates.
+By eliminating these superfluous words from your CV, you'll be presenting a recruiter with a much more professional CV that's more impactful and sets you apart from other candidates.

 Click on the following link for more CV tips.

 Are any of these things on your CV?
-You can request a free CV critique from TopCV and we'll tell you what should stay … and what should go.
+You can request a free CV review from TopCV and we'll tell you what should stay… and what should go.